Author: Jarod Bona

 Well, one place we can start is by concentrating on conduct that is almost always anticompetitive—price-fixing and market allocation among competitors, as well as bid-rigging.
 We have the per se rule for that.
 Check.

-There is another significant source of anticompetitive conduct, however, that is virtually ignored by the antitrust laws.
+There is another significant source of anticompetitive conduct, however, that is often ignored by the antitrust laws.
 Indeed, a doctrine has developed surrounding these actions that expressly protect them from antitrust scrutiny, no matter how harmful to competition and thus our economy.

 As a defender and believer in the virtues of competition, I am personally outraged that most of this conduct has a free pass from antitrust and competition laws that regulate the rest of the economy, and that there aren’t protests in the street about it.